 After completing my Ph.D. at Universite Paris 5- Necker, Paris, France, in 2006 with Dr Vladimir Pelicic, I joined the CMBI in the Department of Medicine at Imperial College London as a Research Associate in the laboratory of Prof David Holden in 2007.
-I have been awarded a Junior Research Fellowship by Imperial College London in 2012 and started my own research group to study the formation and biology of Salmonella persisters during infection of the host.
-Our work allowed me to be granted an MRC Career Development Award from January 2015.
+I have been awarded a Junior Research Fellowship by Imperial College London in 2012 and started my own research group to study the formation and biology of Salmonella persisters during infection of the host in 2013.
+I am now a senior lecturer of the MRC Centre for Molecular Bacteriology of Infection at Imperial College London.
+Our work allowed me to be granted a 5y MRC Career Development Award from January 2015 to investigate the role of Toxin-antitoxin modules during Salmonella infection, and an ERC starting grant from February 2018 to investigate how persisters wake up.
+I am a Lister Research Prize fellow since 2017.

 Fisher RA, Gollan B, Helaine S, 2017, Persistent bacterial infections and persister cells, Nature Reviews Microbiology, Vol:15, ISSN:1740-1526, Pages:453-464